 How We Do It

-The COIN Transaction Service is delivered using four components:
+The Modo utility is delivered using four components:

 COIN transactions allow you to store and share data between multiple disparate payments systems without needing to understand the complexities of the differences in syntax, semantics, state or workflows that may exist between those systems.
 This is the beating heart of our service.
 The COIN is composed of a set of sub-ledgers, or COIN Accounts, that keep track of the accounting between systems.
 The COIN structure abstracts the underlying payment services complexity from the developer for the full lifecycle of those transactions.
 It’s crazy cool, besides being trademarked and patented.